What does a colourist do?

 Colourists contribute to the mood and look of a film by defining its colours.
 They work with the director and director of photography to decide the palette: whether it’s restrained or hyper-coloured and if it uses milky colours or primary ones.
 Colourists are able to contribute to these looks by changing the luminance levels (brightness) and chroma (colour).

 Film and TV dramas are usually shot on digital cameras in a raw format, which means the information about the colour is captured in the data but can’t be seen until the colour is applied.
-If shooting on film, the rushes are taken to the lab where they are processed and then scanned into a digital workflow.
+A tiny number of productions are still shot non-digitally on film.
+In these, the film rushes are taken to the lab where they are processed and then scanned into a digital workflow.
 It’s the job of the colourist to perfect the way in which the colour is put into the picture.
 This is known as grading.

-Many documentaries also go through the grading process, though they are much more likely to have been shot on digital cameras than on film.
+Many documentaries also go through the grading process.
 The process is very much the same, although the colourist may need to deal with the added challenge of integrating footage from many different sources.
 These could be archive material originally filmed in black and white or footage captured on a mobile phone.

 When colourists receive the files in the edit, they stylise the colour in line with the vision of the director and director of photography.
 They match the shots, balancing colour saturation and luminance so that no one shot stands out in a sequence.
 They also offer creative solutions to picture-related problems.
 For example, they might know what to do with under or over-exposed images or provide day-for-night corrections.